ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/navigation2_with_semantic_segmentation.md

 ## Overview

-This tutorial demonstrates how to use semantic segmentation in costmaps with stereo cameras, using a custom [semantic_segmentation_layer plugin](https://github.com/kiwicampus/semantic_segmentation_layer) and a pre-trained segmentation model that works on Gazebo’s Baylands world.
+This tutorial demonstrates how to use semantic segmentation in costmaps with stereo cameras, using a custom [semantic_segmentation_layer plugin](https://github.com/kiwicampus/semantic_segmentation_layer) and a pre-trained segmentation model that works on Gazebo's Baylands world.
 It was written by Pedro Gonzalez at [robot.com](https://robot.com/).

 <figure markdown="span">
   ![](images/Navigation2_with_segmentation/video.gif){ width="90%" }